PortSwigger/multi-totp-authenticator/README.md

 A progress bar will display next to the code indicating the amount of time remaining before the code will be invalid.
 It will count down each second from the number of seconds you configured in the [duration](#duration).

 #### Match Field
 Here, you can enter the string that you want the extension to search for in requests.
 If you would like to use regex, see [Use regex when matching TOTPs](#use-regex-when-matching-totps).
-When the extension handles a request, it will replace all occurrences of this match string with your TOTP.
+When the extension handles an [in-scope request](#setting-your-scope), it will replace all occurrences of this match string with your TOTP.
 It will also update the Content-Length header of the request, if appropriate.

 #### Replace in requests?
 This checkbox allows you to quickly enable or disable replacing for that specific TOTP.
 When disabled, the match string cannot be edited and the extension will not replace occurrences of the match in requests.
 If you have a lot of TOTPs saved, you may find better performance by disabling matching of TOTPs that you are not using.